 I have always loved the look of vintage wooden tool boxes decorated for the holidays.
-Since we had no wooden tool caddy of our own I asked Jason to help me make one :).
+Since we had no wooden tool caddy of our own I asked Jason to help me make one!
 I wanted our DIY wooden tool box to have a rustic, weathered look so we decided to use pallet wood because pallet projects are just the best!
-I am sharing our new wooden tool box as part of a new monthly blog hop and this month is all about fall DIY projects.
-Be sure to check out all the DIY fall projects at the bottom of this post.

 DIY Wooden Tool Box for Fall Decorating